turingschool/backend-curriculum-site/module1/projects/futbol/index.md

 ---
 layout: page
-title: Cross-Check
+title: Futbol
 ---

-Let's build a system to do some analysis on NHL team performance.
+Let's build a system to do some analysis on futbol team performance.

 ## Learning Goals